melezhik/swat/README.md

 # WHY

-I know there are a lot of tests tool and frameworks, but let me  briefly tell _why_ I created swat.
+I know there are a lot of test tools and frameworks, but let me  briefly tell _why_ I created swat.
-As devops I update a dozens of web application weekly, sometimes I just have _no time_ sitting and wait while dev guys or QA team ensure that deploy is fine and nothing breaks on the road.
+As devops, I update dozens of web application weekly, sometimes I just have _no time_ to sit and wait, while dev guys or QA team ensure that deployment is fine and nothing breaks on the road.
 So I need a **tool to run smoke tests against web applications**.
-Not tool only, but the way to **create such a tests from the scratch in way easy and fast enough**.
+Not just a tool, but the way to **create such tests from scratch in a way that's easy and fast enough**.

-So this how I came up with the idea of swat.
+So this is how I came up with the idea of swat.

 # Key features

 SWAT:

-- is very pragmatic tool designed for job to be done in a fast and simple way
+- is a very pragmatic tool, designed for the job to be done in a fast and simple way
 - has simple and yet flexible DSL with low price mastering ( see my tutorial )
 - produces [TAP](https://testanything.org/) output
 - leverages famous [perl prove](http://search.cpan.org/perldoc?prove) and [curl](http://curl.haxx.se/) utilities